mikechambers84/XTulator/README.md

 ##### Windows (Visual Studio 2019)

 The repository includes a Visual Studio 2019 solution and project.
-You will need to install the [SDL2](http://www.libsdl.org) dev library.
+You will need to install the [SDL2](http://www.libsdl.org) and [Npcap](https://nmap.org/npcap/) dev libraries.

 ##### Linux

 Sorry, there's no configure script or makefile yet, so you'l have to compile and link it by hand.

-You will need the SDL2 dev library.
+You will need the SDL2 and pcap dev libraries.
 On Debian/Ubuntu and related distributions, you can install it with the following line.

-<pre><code>sudo apt-get install libsdl2-dev</code></pre>
+<pre><code>sudo apt-get install libsdl2-dev libpcap-dev</code></pre>

 After this, the following line should successfully compile the code.